Fundamentals of AI-Assisted Software Development

 Cost Optimisation Strategies

-Context-Scoping: Include only essential files in the context.
-Search large codebases purposefully instead of loading them entirely.
+Context scoping: Keep only the essential files in context.
+Search large codebases selectively instead of loading them whole.

-Model-Switching: Cheap, fast models for routine tasks.
-Expensive reasoning models only for complex problem-solving.
+Model switching: Cheap, fast models for routine tasks; expensive reasoning models only for genuinely hard problems.

 Technology Stack